pchapin/scala/scalaness/README.rst

    README.rst for more information on ant build target options.
 Note that the full compiler build takes a long time.

+5. Create a SCALANESS_HOME environment variable that points at the `build/pack` folder beneath your Scala source tree.
+This is where the step above put the Scalaness compiler.

-5. Go into the `scalaness` folder (where this README.rst is located) and run `ant` again to build the scalaness.jar file.
+6. Go into the `scalaness` folder (where this README.rst is located) and run `ant` again to build the scalaness.jar file.

-6. (Optional) Set up a TinyOS development environment.
+7. (Optional) Set up a TinyOS development environment.
 This is necessary if you want to compile the second stage programs produced by the execution of a Scalaness program.
 The details on setting up and using TinyOS are not described here.
 See instead the `TinyOS web site`_ for more information.